Incontinence - Treatment

-Our attorneys specialize in nursing home neglect and elder abuse litigation, so we have the experience and training necessary to achieve the best possible outcome for our clients.
+The Los Angeles nursing home and assisted living neglect lawyers at the Law Offices of Ben Yeroushalmi are dedicated to nursing home neglect and elder abuse litigation, so we have the experience and training necessary to achieve the best possible outcome for our clients.
 Our attorneys are dedicated to pursuing justice for those wronged in nursing facilities.
 Whether the injury is a pressure sore or the failure to properly treat incontinence, we are prepared to fight on your behalf.

 Once the underlying causes and type of a resident’s incontinence are determined, a skilled nursing facility should implement appropriate management and treatment protocols to reduce or cure the symptoms.
 Mere changes in diet or the elimination of the medications that may have caused the incontinence can sometimes improve the residents’ symptoms.
 Noninvasive behavioral intervention, such as prompted voiding can help manage daytime urinary incontinence in 25% to one third of incontinent residents.
 Other treatment methods include a combination of changes in behavior, medications, use of absorbent products, and surgery.
 Incontinence resulting from fecal impaction or drug side effects is also a reversible condition that can effectively be managed and treated by an adequately trained and qualified nursing home staff.
+If you believe that a nursing home failed to properly care for you or your loved one, you may want to consider contacting a Los Angeles nursing home and assisted living neglect attorney.Behavioral Modifications

 Dietary Changes and Fluid Management